puzzleman22/Bitcoin-Puzzle-Range-Reducer/README.md

 this way you only need to randomize a less amount of hex chars to hit the target

+### note

+Bitcoin Puzzle GPU Range Reducer: If you do blocks 256 and threads 256, it won't find the hey key.
+If you use block threads, which the GPU can do, it will find it.
+Just for your information!

 ## How to use

 `main.exe 0 29a78213caa9eea824acf08022ab9dfc83414f56` - puzzle 21